krisztian-toth/bluenet-python-lib/README.md

 # Documentation

-This lib is used to interpret the serial data from the "Crownstone Hub Dongle (working title)".
+This lib is used to interpret the serial data from the Crownstone USB.

 This library exposes the BluenetLib module.
 From this module you can use Bluenet.